BenBoZ/debugging/src/paper.md

 #### Proof yourself wrong
 One of the most powerfull techniques to cover a lot of ground is to always try to proof yourself wrong.
 When you have an hypothesis of a problem, test or check if you can proof your hypothesis wrong.
 It only takes 1 proof to kill an hypothesis, but an infinite amount to proof it right.
-For example, all bugs always happen after a certain function is called.
+This is the basis of the scientific method [@popper1959] For example, all bugs always happen after a certain function is called.
 Try to reproduce the problem without calling that function.